buildit/offline-first-presentation/slides/04-solutions-3-client-pull.md

+# Handling pull failures

-# Simultaneous use & conflicts
+Simultaneous use results in conflicts

-Conflict resolution UI
-Simple concatenation
-Kaleidiscope
-Draft

-Try to resolve automatically
+Try to resolve automatically.
+If that fails:
-If that fails

-Highlight the differences
+- Highlight the differences
-Allow the user to pick which one wins
+- Allow the user to pick which one wins
+- Ex: Kaleidiscope